CYB3R-JUNKI3/Robocop-Rogue-City-VR/README.md

 ## Important Notes / FAQ's
-:question: _I can not aim during the "Target Practice" and "Weapon Calibration" scenes_

-:bulb: You need to aim with your Right Thumb-Stick (Investigating options and work-a-rounds)

----
 :question: _The HUD is stuck to my head during the "Shady Meetup" mission_

 :bulb: This is a work-a-round I had to settle for, you can still Aim and Shoot with your Right Motion Controller